 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against FATE, and Sotera and Encourages Investors to Contact the Firm

-NEW YORK, Jan.
-29, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Fate Therapeutics, Inc. FATE, and Sotera Health Co.
-SHC.
+/EIN News/ -- NEW YORK, Jan.
+29, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Fate Therapeutics, Inc. (NASDAQ: FATE), and Sotera Health Co.
+(NASDAQ: SHC).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: April 2, 2020 - January 5, 2023